Stories

 Page: /

-Can Alight appeal to other countries for aid that used to come from the USA?
+Can Alight appeal to other countries or funders for aid that used to come from the USA?

 We’re appealing to our remaining funders for flexibility AND additional support, and some funders have been able to step up.
 But the foreign aid gap created by the US government is far too great for a single country or funder to fill alone.
 UN agencies have also suffered funding cuts and terminations from the U.S. government, and may be forced to pass those cuts on to Alight and other organizations.